Timinator2000/techio-algo-x/19 - 2025 and beyond/TBD - nonogram inversor.md

 __Published Difficulty:__ [4 kyu](https://docs.codewars.com/gamification/ranks)

 Solving this first puzzle is slightly easier than CodinGame's Nonogram Inversor.
-As a doctor once said to my wife in his thick Eastern European Accent, "Don't worry, it will get worse."
+As a doctor once said to my wife in his thick Eastern-European Accent, "Don't worry, it will get worse."

 # 15x15 Nonogram Solver